 Before the transplant, you will be given the drugs cyclophosphamide and fludarabine.
 These drugs will be given through a central line - an IV that will be placed in your chest.
-If you do not already have a central line, we will put one in as a surgical procedure.
-A central line makes it easier for you to receive drugs and for drawing blood for tests.
+If you do not already have a central line, we will put one in as a surgical procedure (you will be asleep for this).
+A central line makes it easier for you to receive drugs and for drawing blood for tests (you will not be poked for blood or receive shots).
 You will also get radiation to your whole body the day before your transplant.
-After you have received these drugs and radiation, new blood cells from umbilical cord blood will be given through your central line.
+After you have received these drugs and radiation, bone marrow will be given through your central line.
 When the blood gets into your body, you may feel sick to your stomach but that will go away quickly.
-You will be in the hospital for about four weeks after the cord blood cells are given to you while we are waiting for the cord blood cells to grow up inside your body and for you to recover from the chemotherapy and radiation.
+You will be in the hospital for about four weeks after the bone marrow is given to you while we are waiting for the bone marrow cells to grow up inside your body and for you to recover from the chemotherapy and radiation.
 You will need to be on a number of medications during your transplant, which will either be given through your line or will be taken by mouth.

-It will be necessary to check your blood and bone marrow after the transplant to make sure the cord cells are growing in your body.
+It will be necessary to check your blood and bone marrow after the transplant to make sure the bone marrow cells are growing in your body.
 Your doctors will do blood tests and bone marrow tests.
-Blood tests will usually be done by taking blood through your line.
+Blood tests will also be done by taking blood through your line.